content-left-bg.png

 • must comply with control measures from the CARA record and adapt as hazards arise

-• must suspend the activity if the conditions become unfavourable (e.g. overcrowding).
+The activity must be suspended if the conditions become unfavourable (e.g. overcrowding).

 Supervisor qualifications

-• A registered teacher with competence (knowledge and skills) in teaching ice skating or
+• a registered teacher with competence (knowledge and skills) in teaching ice skating

-• An adult supervisor, working under the direct supervision of a registered teacher, with accreditation as a from Level 0 coach from Ice Skating Australia.
+• an adult supervisor, working under the direct supervision of a registered teacher, with Level 0 coach accreditation from Ice Skating Australia.

 Facilities and equipment